A Metric Space for Point Process Excitations: Results

 \section{Results}

+First we explore simulated estimations to elucidate the comparative behavior of all four techniques: \texttt{HHG-A}, \texttt{HHG-B}, \texttt{HHG-DM}, and \texttt{FRB}.
+Then we present a number of findings and challenges regarding the characterization, namely, of a recent Ebola epidemic, the COVID-19 epidemic, and an illustrative portion of the options market.
+As the Euclidean norm, especially under a Gaussian kernel with exponential decay, suffers from the curse of dimensionality, all of the following experiments set $m\in\{2,3\}.$ It remains the topic of future study to incorporate parsimonious yet more robust metrics.

-\subsection{Synthetic experiments}
+\subsection{Synthetic Experiments}

-We intended to stress-test the learning algorithm under small record sizes and numerous event types; we thereby contrived a number of scenarios with known ground-truth parameters sampled randomly.
-The underlying models had a single kernel $R=1$ in the response function and conformed to the prescriptions FP, DM, and B from \S\ref{sec:embedding}.
-Each sampled model was simulated with the thinning algorithm (see e.g.~\cite{ref:mei} and their supplementary material) in order to generate a time-series record of specified length $N$.
+We intended to stress-test the learning algorithm under small record sizes and numerous event types; we thereby contrived a few scenarios with known ground-truth parameters sampled randomly.
+The underlying models had a single kernel $R=1$ in the response function and conformed to the formulations from \S\ref{sec:embedding}.
+Each sampled model was simulated with the thinning algorithm (see e.g.~\citeR{ref:mei} and their supplementary material) in order to generate a time-series record of specified length $N$.
 Reception and influence points were realized uniformly from a unit square ($m=2$).
 Spatial bandwidths $\beta^2$ were granted a gamma distribution with shape $\alpha=\sfrac{1}{\sqrt n}$ and unit scale.
-Decay rates $\delta$ were standard log-normal as were backgrounds $\mu(k)$, though scaled by $\sfrac{1}{n}$.
+Decay rates $\kappa$ were standard log-normal as were backgrounds $\mu(k)$, though scaled by $\sfrac{1}{n}$.

 Stability~\cite{ref:bacry} was ensured by setting $\gamma=\sfrac{1}{\sqrt n}$, constraining the Frobenius norm $\norm{\Phi}_F= 1$ that upper-bounds the $L^2$-induced norm, which itself upper-bounds the spectral radius of the influences $\rho(\Phi)$, the real criterion.